MikeZaiets/elevator-app/README.md

 them and picking up people who need to in the same direction in which the elevator moves.
 Also, if the elevator is not fully loaded, it can stop on the floor where there is people who need to go in the same direction.

-When boarding new passengers, the maximum floor is recalculated.